Using the management system

 Note

-Experiments may have arguments whose values can be set in the dashboard and used in the experiment’s code.
-Modify the experiment as follows:
+Experiments may have arguments, values which can be set in the dashboard on submission and used in the experiment’s code.
+Create a new experiment called argument_tutorial.py, and give it the following build() and run() functions:

 def build(self):